ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/eks-iam-roles-and-irsa.md

 ---

 {: .goal }
-> **Goal:** Cloud use is complicated, especially now that workloads can have their own identity and permissions.
-We have to use tools to understand exactly what permissions workloads have, and what they are doing with them.
+> Cloud use is complicated, especially now that workloads can have their own identity and permissions.
+In order to secure our workloads, we have to use tools to understand exactly what permissions they have, and what they, **and attackers**, are doing with them.
 >
 >At the completion of this module, you will gain an understanding of how EKS workloads can be overpermissioned with IAM Roles for Service Accounts (IRSA), how that can affect your security posture, and how to detect and prevent this with Sysdig.

 1. TOC
 {:toc}